 Junction Place Revamp To Boost Local Jobs And Business10 Sep 2018

-Ms Symes said the project will inject up to $250 million into the local economy, boost visitation to the region and create local construction jobs as well as ongoing jobs in the retail, accommodation and hospitality sectors.
+This project will inject up to $250 million into the local economy, boost visitation to the region and create local construction jobs as well as ongoing jobs in the retail, accommodation and hospitality sectors.

 The project has recently hit several key milestones, including the lodgement of a planning application for a $70 million cinema and entertainment facility.

 The proposed development boasts a 10-screen cinema, featuring more than 2,000 seats, an amusement centre, restaurants and national food and beverage operators.

 Central Place will deliver Wodonga’s first cinema in partnership with United Cinemas – which has an established presence in NSW, WA and QLD.
 Construction on the cinema and entertainment facility is expected to start in mid to late 2019.

 The Victorian Government is delivering the transformation of Junction Place through Development Victoria, in partnership with local developer Central Place and in collaboration with City of Wodonga.

 The project is bringing new life to the former historic railway station and rail yards in central Wodonga.
 When completed, the project will double the size of Wodonga’s central business district.